-Some of their more recent work in PCB issues was in their service as technical consultants to the Brisbane Baylands Community Advisory Group (BBCAG), a citizens' group in Brisbane, CA, located just south of San Francisco.
-The Brisbane Baylands is an approximately 600-acre brownfield area, the site of a closed solid waste landfill, construction/demolition debris, and various former industrial facilities; it is being considered for redevelopment for commercial, public areas, and potentially residential units.
-The Baylands area is highly contaminated by petroleum hydrocarbons, VOCs, heavy metals and large amounts of unidentified hazardous chemicals.
+Most recently, Drs.
+Lee and Jones-Lee served as technical consultants to the Brisbane Baylands Community Advisory Group (BBCAG), a citizens' group in Brisbane, CA, located just south of San Francisco.
+The Brisbane Baylands is an approximately 600-acre brownfield area, the site of a closed solid waste landfill and various former industrial facilities that is being considered for redevelopment for commercial, public areas and potentially residential units.
+The Baylands area are highly contaminated by petroleum hydrocarbons, VOCs, heavy metals and large amounts of unidentified hazardous chemicals.
 Area citizens are concerned about the adequacy of the investigations that have been done and are planned to assess potential public health and environmental quality impacts of chemicals known or anticipated to be at the site in light of the development and remediation concepts being considered.
-One of the issues of focus was sources of PCBs in stormwater runoff from the Brisbane Baylands area through stormwater runoff and polluted groundwaters that enter the Bay that are contributing to the bioaccumulation of PCBs to excessive levels in some aquatic organisms in San Francisco Bay, which causes increased cancer risk for those who eat the fish.
+One of the issues of focus was sources of PCBs in stormwater runoff from the Brisbane Baylands area that are contributing to the bioaccumulation of PCBs to excessive levels in some aquatic organisms in San Francisco Bay, which causes increased cancer risk for those who eat the fish.